0

 1. Choose your spot

 Depending on what style and size you have chosen for your shed, there are different things to consider when selecting its location in your garden.
-A pent shed can fit nicely into a neat corner or small space, but backed into a fence you might find you get build-up of debris on the roof.
+A pent shed can fit nicely into a neat corner or small space.
+If backed into a fence you might find you get build-up of debris on the roof.
 Apex larger sheds might suit you better, but sizes must be measured out specifically.

-Choose your base type
+2. Choose your base type

 Level Base